Mieming Range: Mesozoic Era

 The mountains' geological history began in tropical climes, on the edge of a broad and shallow sea: the Alpine Tethys.
 To begin with, material was deposited that had been washed into the sea from the land; then the sea level rose and limestone-forming organisms began to populate it.
 Marine deposits that were near the shore, made of limestones, dolomitic rocks and breccias, are still layered in places in a narrow strip of land between Langlehn and Igelskar (Reichenhall Strata).
 Because they weather relatively easily, they form cols (Scharte) and Törle like the Biberwierer Scharte or the Tajatörl.

 During the next time period, a thick sequence of dark limestones was formed - the Alpine muschelkalks - which, when struck, often smell slightly of bitumen and are striking because of their uneven, irregular surface layers.
 Irregularly shaped, dark brown to black hornfels nodules (Knauern) and greenish tuffs occur in these limestones that indicate the presence of nearby Stromboli-like volcanoes.
 This sequence arose from a shallow, oxygen-rich marine environment, in which reefs and basins alternated with one another.
 Some time afterwards the Partnach Strata were formed that are especially attractive in the Schwärz between the Marienbergspitzen and Wampertem Schrofen.
 They consist of light-coloured limestone interbedded with argillites.

 Next, reefs began to develop in the shallow waters of the sea, in which small coralline algae (haptophytes) and corals lived.
 Their dead, limy skeletons form the most important rock: Wetterstein limestone.
 This mostly bright white and weather-resistant limestone contrasts strongly with the other rocks.
 It forms the striking summits of the Mieminger and Wetterstein Mountains, not least the Sonnenspitze, Igelskopf and Zugspitze.
 Because Wetterstein limestone contains few plant nutrients, its scree and talus slopes are largely unvegetated and this tends to characterise the scene above the tree line.

 A feature of Wetterstein limestone is silver-containing lead and zinc ore.
 These were mined at Silberleithe and in the rest of the Mieminger Mountains.
 The Triassic Period in the Mieminger Chain ends with Wetterstein limestone and is then followed by the Jurassic whose deposits are of less importance.
-They were largely carried off in the course of the millions of years and only still exist in a few sheltered sites or underground.
+They were largely removed by erosion in the course of the following millions of years and only still exist in a few sheltered sites or underground.